 A Weft Of Different Color

-Many different colors of wool have been used as wefts in the weaving of antique rugs.
 The reason for this is that there was a time when nothing went to waste.
-After weaving a rug, there was often leftover wool, which may not have been enough to weave a new rug.
-These extras were then used as the base to start that new rug.
+After weaving a rug, there was often leftover wool, which may not have been enough to weave a new rug with.
+These extras were then used as the base to start that new carpet.
 While we may not do this today for the sake of regularity in product production, in the past people used what they had.
 This may be one of the many minor nuances that give your antique rug the character that you love.

 Katrina Avatar